Letters from Tokyo

 Needless to say, I’m still here!

-Letters from Tokyo is a series of short, personally written essays, each of which draws directly from my own lived experience of life in this city.
+Letters from Tokyo is a series of short, personally written essays, each of which draws directly from my own experience of life in this city.

-These are not collaborative pieces, nor are they are not written to fit any particular audience profile.
+These are not collaborative pieces, nor are they are written to fit any particular audience profile.
 And most importantly, they are not designed to confirm (or deny) existing ideas about Japan.

 Every letter reflects something I’ve seen, felt, misunderstood, or gradually come to recognise over more than two decades of living here.